samrroyall/klotski-api/README.md

         - `response.rs` - Contains structures related to response types
     - `db/`
         - `schema.rs` - Contains the Diesel-generated schema for the two database tables
-        - `tables.rs` - Contains structures for the insertable and selectable representations of records for each of the two databse tables
+        - `tables.rs` - Contains structures for the insertable and selectable representations of records for each of the two database tables
     - `game/`
         - `blocks.rs` - Contains the `Block` enumeration and the `Positioned` structure used for block representation
         - `board.rs` - Contains the `Board` and `BoardState` structures as well as logic related to board operations